 You are welcome to edit any designs I create for you as you see fit, or hire another designer to do so.
 Upon request, I will release any layered editable files to you upon completion of the project including Photoshop (.psd), Illustrator (.ai), and InDesign (.indd).
 Note that all files will be provided to you as-is.

 By rendering my services, you guarantee that you either own or have permission from the rightful owner to use any elements of text, graphics, photos, designs, trademarks or other artwork you provide to The Pixelista.

 Additionally, I cannot be held liable for the success of your blog or website, including but not limited to the sale of products/services and/or generating revenue.

-Should you fail to comply by these terms, you will hold harmless, protect and defend The Pixelista (and by extension, Owner, Jessica Barnard) from any resulting claim or suit.
+Should you fail to comply by these terms, you will hold harmless, protect and defend Jessica Barnard of The Pixelista from any resulting claim or suit.

-Each of my designs are tested for cross-browser compatibility, meaning I ensure it will display properly in the most current versions of Internet Explorer, Mozilla Firefox, and Google Chrome as of the date your new blog or web design launches.
+Each of my designs are tested for cross-browser compatibility, meaning I ensure it will display properly in the most current versions of Internet Explorer, Mozilla Firefox, Google Chrome and Safari as of the date I install your new blog or web design live on your website.
 I cannot guarantee that your design will display properly in outdated or future versions of any web browser.

-If you would like your website designed to be mobile-responsive and optimized for mobile viewing, please let me know during our initial consultation so I can include it in your quote.
-Mobile-responsive designs are tested on the most current versions of the Apple (iPhone & iPad) and Android operating systems, and are not guaranteed to display properly in outdated or future versions of any mobile device or operating system.
+If you would like your website designed to be responsive and optimized for mobile viewing, please let me know during our initial consultation so I can include it in your quote.
+Responsive designs are tested on the most current versions of the iPhone and iPad operating systems, and are not guaranteed to display properly in outdated or future versions of any mobile device, operating system, or browser.